Fang-Molly/CS-Note/UNIX/UNIX Tutorial for Beginners.md

 ## 2.5 Copying Files

 * `cp myfile1 myfile2` : copies myfile to myfile2. if myfile2 exists, this will overwrite it! doesn't work on directory!

+* `cp directory1 -r directory2` : copy a whole folder and its content.

 ## 2.6 Moving files